 Utilizing the same navy knit tie from The Tie Bar as used above, this outfit turns heads because of the subtle tweaks it makes on the traditional ensemble.

-That grey flannel suit is certainly pricey, but other grey suit substitutes are available from places like Alfani RED.
-As far as the overall outfit goes, we’ve definitely seen that boots are becoming more and more acceptable to wear with all manner of suits, particularly when it’s a bit colder outside.
+As far as the overall outfit goes, we’ve definitely seen that boots are becoming more and more acceptable to wear with suits, particularly when it’s a bit colder outside.

 We’ve also seen it used in particular by everyone’s favorite secret agent, providing as great a barometer of the style world as any.
 This case is no different, except these boots are brown, not black.